Skip Ribbon Commands

 stomach affected by stomach cancer

 Stomach cancer is the 8th most common cancer in males in Singapore and the 10th most common cancer among females in Singapore.
-It more commonly occurs in men and individuals aged between 50 and 70 years old.
+It more commonly occurs in men and in individuals aged between 50 and 70 years old.

-There are different types of stomach cancer, classified by the type of cell where the cancer begins.
-The most common type which accounts for 90-95% of stomach cancers is adenocarcinoma, which starts in the glandular cells of the stomach lining.
+• Adenocarcinoma: The most common type of stomach cancer, which accounts for 90-95% of stomach cancers, is adenocarcinoma, which starts in the glandular cells of the stomach lining.

 Stomach Cancer - Symptoms